rosehgal/DoT-Proxy/Readme.md

 7. Currently connects with Cloudflare only, but can me modified to work with any DNS-TLS providers.
 7. Server certificate verification using SSL.

-### Security consideration
-1. Imagine this proxy being deployed in an infrastructure.
-What would be the security concerns you would raise?
-    - The infrastructure deployment in current case is packaged with docker-swarn.
-The default docker-swarm deployment takes care of securing node to node communication.
-For load balancing, request routing etc.
-    - Loggin module is plugged in, which can help do detailed loggin with help of python's loggin module.
-This loggin result can be even sent to SIEM solutions like Splunk.
-This module is not coded yet, but the way the plugin has been written, this feature can be easily extended.
-    - Server certificate verification using CA certificates in OS.

-2. How would you integrate that solution in a distributed, microservices-oriented and containerized architecture?
-    - For such solutions, I prefer, docker-swarm, since the application is already packaged as container, deployment is swarm through docker-compose file make it really easy, secure and monitoring.
-    - Microservices connecting to swarm/

-3. What other improvements do you think would be interesting to add to the project?
-    - Logging to SIEM.
-    - Handle Zone transfer request.
-    - There is lot of biolerplate code, that can be removed.
-Hope fully in next REL ;)
-    - Scaleable multiprocessing instead of multithreaded, as python suffers from world famous [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock) issue.